getsentry/sentry-php/README.md

 execution of your application and provides instant notification with detailed information needed to prioritize, identify, reproduce and fix each issue.

-### Notice 2.0

-> The current master branch is our new major release of the SDK `2.0`.
-> We currently ship `2.0` with the `beta` tag, which means you have to install it by exactly providing the version otherwise you wont get `2.0`.
-We will drop the `beta` tag as soon as we do no longer expect any public API changes.

 ## Install

 To install the SDK you will need to be using [Composer]([https://getcomposer.org/)